radx64/rust-experiments/README.md

 # rust-experiments
-Repository for notes and example tasks from Rust Programming Language Book
+Repository for notes example tasks from Rust Programming Language Book and some personal experimental programs to strenghten learned materials.